randomcoffeesnob/decent-advanced-rest-api/readme.md

 * install the Homebridge Http Switch Plugin (https://github.com/Supereg/homebridge-http-switch)
 * create a new device and add the example configuration

-# To Do
-- [ ] adding the auth key to the web UI
-- [ ] adding an endpoint to activate a specific profile
-- [ ] adding compatibility to the new json files in the coming releases of the Decent app

 ... please contact me for feature requests.